nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 2. Download the latest version of `Food-O-Rama` from [here](https://github.com/AY2122S1-CS2113T-W11-4/tp/releases).
 3. Copy 'Food-O-Rama.jar' into an empty folder.
-4. Open command prompt, navigate to where 'Food-O-Rama.jar' is located. e.g. 'cd [FILE_PATH]'
+4. Open command prompt, navigate to where 'Food-O-Rama.jar' is located. e.g. `cd [FILE_PATH]`.
-5. Launch 'Food-O-Rama' using 'java -jar Food-O-Rama.jar'.
+5. Launch 'Food-O-Rama' using `java -jar Food-O-Rama.jar`.
 6. Enter commands to use Food-O-Rama.

 Your screen will look like this when you start *Food-O-Rama*!